 Happily, he later learned to beat his phobia, revealing, “I used an old Gary Cooper trick,” he later admitted, “which was to clench my eyes.”

 Even so, it must have been a slight pain in the backside for the series producers, Eon Productions.

 Talking of delicate derrières, a painful incident while filming of The Spy Who Loved Me hardly helped matters.
 In the scene the villain Carl Stromberg, played by Curt Jurgens, has a gun aimed at 007’s crotch under the longest table you’ve ever seen.

 Jurgens fires a blank and at a certain time the special-effects man was to make the explosion.
 But he mistimed it and it finished up with Moore running around the set with his trousers alight.
 “I was seriously on fire and it was terrible pain, recounted Rog.
 “I had to go to the sister every day and have Vaseline dressings applied on my rear end.”

-Julia’s German husband (the 6 foot 7 ‘Uncle Jürgen’ from Bremen) was a huge Bond fan and they’d seen the movie already, but as she told me “You probably need to see it a couple of times to take it all in anyway.”
+Julia’s German husband (the 6 foot 7 ‘Uncle Jürgen’ from Bremen) was a huge Bond fan* and they’d seen the movie once already, but as she told me “You probably need to watch it a couple of times to take it all in anyway.”
 It’s actually Julia’s birthday today, and for the past few months she’s has been battling cancer, so this is an exceptionally bittersweet experience writing this.

 Octopussy was Bond-by-numbers campy fun, but in retrospect Moore was looking jaded and where he was a little thinner of thatch, he more than made up for being rather thicker round the waist.
 There was little resemblance to the lithe and handsome 007 of Live And Let Die a decade earlier.

 Roger Moore will not return.
+Sorry about that.